rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 Rocket Pool was designed to support those providers, meaning ETH staked through SaaS solutions can be put to use through Rocket Pool, rather than having to spin up bespoke staking solutions to deal with each client.

-ETH holders can choose between paying a service provider or being paid to be an operator.
-With Rocket Pool, service providers maximize their return by being paid to run a node, both in ETH and RPL.
-The protocol allows teams to run their own infrastructure, and use Rocket Pool to trustlessly stake ETH in batches of 16 ETH — allowing them to put their capital to work further and earn a larger share of returns.
+ETH holders can choose between paying a SaaS provider or being paid to be an operator themselves.
+With Rocket Pool, SaaS providers and independent operators maximize their return by being paid to run a node, both in ETH and RPL.
+The protocol allows teams to run their own infrastructure, and use Rocket Pool to trustlessly stake ETH in batches of 16 ETH — putting their capital to work further and earn a larger share of returns.

 This design means Bison Trails or Gemini could use Rocket Pool the same as a DeFi power user.
 Simply show up with 16 ETH and you’re treated the same as any other node operator.
-Rocket Pool’s democratized staking system doesn’t favor any one party as ETH staked through Rocket Pool always directly supports the network.
+Rocket Pool’s democratized staking system doesn’t favor any one party, as ETH staked through Rocket Pool always directly supports the network.

 Rocket Pool’s staked ETH wrapper, rETH, is the purest in DeFi.
-We foresee a vibrant ecosystem of integrations ranging from lending markets to run validators more efficiently to composability for productivity.
+We foresee a vibrant ecosystem of integrations ranging from lending markets to run validators more efficiently to composability for productivity.  ***ToDo - fix this.
+Not clear at all.

 In short, rETH is a natural building block for Etherum, and the most trust-minimised form of staked ETH.